tradecloud/tradecloud-sdk-dotnet/company/CreateCompany/README.md

 # Add User

-This example adds a user (without invite) to Tradecloud
+This example creates a company in Tradecloud

 ## Prerequisites